Almagro, a neighborhood which borders no less than eight other neighborhoods, is often overlooked by tourists.

 The foundation promotes the role of tango in porteño life, and offers shows, classes and seminars.

 The Arts in Almagro

-Although more touristy today, the coffeehouse still holds a certain air of prestige, and its entirely possible that the next breakout novelist may be seen scribbling in the corner.
+Although more touristy today, the coffeehouse still holds a certain air of prestige, and, as with other cafes in the city, it’s entirely possible that the next breakout novelist may be seen scribbling in the corner.

 The small community playhouses here contrast starkly to the bright lights and big crowds of Corrientes, Buenos Aires’ mainstream theater district.

-These theaters, music venues, cultural centers and bars means that wandering around the barrio it is easy to stumble upon crowds of people gathered in small spaces for live music, acting, poetry, photography or even stand-up comedy.
+These theaters, music venues, cultural centers and bars mean that wandering around the barrio it is easy to stumble upon crowds of people gathered in small spaces for live music, acting, poetry, photography or even stand-up comedy.

 → Read more: Places of Interest in Almagro